This article was originally published on the Atlassian Community and the Salesforce Community.

 Jira to Salesforce Use Case: Custom Field Update and Status Sync

-At the same time, changing the status of your Jira issue will also update the status of the corresponding Salesforce Case.
+Selecting an account name for a custom drop-down field in a Jira work item triggers a sync with the corresponding Salesforce Case entity.
+At the same time, changing the status of your Jira work item will also update the status of the corresponding Salesforce Case.

 Sounds complicated, right?
-Let me show you the requirements and challenges:
+Let me show you the requirements and challenges.

 Primary Requirements

 When a team member picks a user from the drop-down list, the selected option appears as a text value on a custom field on the Salesforce side.
+For this to work, you’d need to establish sync rules to control the incoming and outgoing data in custom fields.
+These rules are single lines of code.
+You can also set triggers to update the field on both the Jira and Salesforce instances automatically and bidirectionally.

-Under the “Rules” tab, enter the following code snippet into the Jira “Outgoing sync” text box.
+Under the “Rules” tab, enter the following code snippet into the Jira “Outgoing sync” text box:

 replica.customFields."SF Contact" = issue.customFields."SF Contact"